CathalSweeney6/tolkientrivia/readme.md

 # Tolkien Trivia
  'Tolkien Trivia' is a quiz website that's questions are focused on the mythos and lore of J.R.R.
-Tolkien's Middle Earth
+Tolkien's Middle Earth.

 The site is a fun, interactive experience, that is very easy to navigate through.
-It consists of three pages, the 'Welcome page' page, the 'Quiz' page, and a 'Bonus Prize' page at the end of the quiz.
+It consists of three pages, the 'Welcome' page, the 'Quiz' page, and a 'Bonus Prize' page at the end of the quiz.

 <img src="assets/images/quiz_amiresponsive_screenshot.png" width=600 height=400>